Happy Australia Day

 The United States announced significant changes to its import tariff rules in US Executive Order 14324.
 These changes, impact business customers shipping items from Australia to the US and created chaos.
-To avoid shipment delays and returns due to customers not responding to import duty payment request from shipping carrier, we will prepay the import tariff for all shipments to the US, and will increase US shipping fee to cover some of the cost.
-Shipping fee for all other countries remain unchanged.
+To avoid shipment delays and returns due to customers not responding to import duty payment requests from shipping carriers, we will prepay the import tariff for all shipments to the US, and will increase US shipping fee to cover some of the cost.
+Shipping fees for all other countries remain unchanged.

 Australia Post has resumed postal services to the US and its Overseas Territories.